Nekosis/RHBot-v2/README.md

 pip install -r requirements.txt
 ```

-Make sure `RHBot-v2.pyw` is in a dedicated folder along with this README file, the LICENSE file, and the `resources/` directory.
+Make sure `RHBot-v2.pyw` is in a dedicated folder along with this README file, the LICENSE file, the `requirements.txt` file, and the `resources/` directory.
 Create a new file in the same directory called `config.yaml` and set it up as follows:

 ```yaml
 discord_token: "YOUR_DISCORD_TOKEN"